Dzerzhinsky Political-Military Academy: History

-The Academy was opened on March 22, 1951, in the campus that had been used by the Academy of Political Officers at Rembertow.
-On July 18, 1951 it was named after Felix Dzerzhinsky.
+The academy was opened on March 22, 1951, in the campus that had been used by the Academy of Political Officers at Rembertów.
+On July 18, 1951, it was named after Felix Dzerzhinsky.
 Soon afterwards, it was moved to former Europejski Hotel in the center of Warsaw, and in 1954 it was moved again, to the campus of Academy of Polish Army Headquarters, located on Opaczewska Street.

-The Academy’s structure was based on Moscow’s V.I.
+The academy's structure was based on Moscow's V.I.
 Lenin Political-Military Academy, as its founder, Colonel Jan Hoffman was its graduate.
 Most of its staff were officers of the former Academy of Political Officers, as well as a group of Red Army political officers.
 Among lecturers were Jerzy Wiatr, Tadeusz Kotarbinski, Stefan Michnik, and Stanislaw Kania.

-In the first years of existence, the Academy had eight faculties:
+In the first years of existence, the academy had eight faculties: